jglobaton10/LeagueOfLegendsChampionClassifier/README.md

 # League of legends champion classifier

  <p align="justify">
 League of leguends is one of the most popular MOBA games currently.
-It consist on 5 vs 5 online battles in which objective is to destroy the nexus.
-Currently, it counts with 157 champions.
+It consists of 5 vs. 5 online battles in which the objective is to destroy the nexus.
+Currently, it has 157 champions.
 In this project only 5 of them (my favorite ones) were chosen.
-I discovered league of legends (lol) in first year of college, I was going through at that moment and this game helped me a lot.
-This little project is attribute to this amazing game. 😃
+I discovered league of legends (lol) in my first year of college.
+I was going through a lot at that moment and this game helped me.
+This little project is a tribute to this amazing game. 😃
 </p>